mims-harvard/nimfa/docs/source/index.rst

 that it fits your purposes or that it is bug-free.
 Use it at your own risk!

+#######
+License
+#######

+nimfa - A Python Library for Nonnegative Matrix Factorization Techniques Copyright (C) 2011-2012 Marinka Zitnik and Blaz Zupan

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 ################
 Index and Search
 ################